zaxos/guacamole-ansible-role/README.md

 - `guacamole_db_name`: Database name used by guacamole.
 Default is "guac_db".
 - `guacamole_db_username`: Database user used by guacamole.
 Default is "guac_db_usr".
 - `guacamole_db_password`: Database user password used by guacamole.
 Default is "guacdbpassword".
+- `guacamole_configure_firewalld`: If set to "True", firewalld will be installed and properly configured.
+Default value is "False".

 Some defaults (probably not requiring tampering):
 - `guacamole_mysql_secure_installation`: True